 Cycle Syncing Your Personal Goals

-By working in sync with these phases, we can harness their strengths, acknowledge how they challenge us, and improve our chances of accomplishing personal goals.
+By working in sync with our cycle phases, we can harness their strengths, acknowledge how they challenge us, and improve our chances of accomplishing personal goals.
+Here are our cycle phases, below:

 Goal Setting Starting with the Menstrual Phase

-The first one is the menstrual phase, or your bleed.
+The first one, as we said, is the menstrual phase, or your bleed.
 The menstrual phase is a time to rest, restore nutrients, and reflect upon your previous cycle.
 You’ll naturally feel more fatigued, withdrawn and introspective.
 By relaxing into this, instead of going against it, you can take time to assess where in your personal life you’d like to make progress once your energy returns.
 You have about a week before your follicular phase.

 If you’ve experienced a challenging past month, with symptoms like irritability, anxiety, cramps, heavy bleeding, or excessive fatigue, take note of this.
 This next month, you can actively work towards seeing improvements in these symptoms through gradual changes in nutrition, exercise, stress management, and receiving targeted support.